AusClimateService/data-code-group/roadmap.md

-For those worried about privacy, you can make your repositories within the ACS organisation private (i.e. only members of the organisation will be able to see them) and you can even change your settings so that your membership to the ACS organisation itself is only visible to other members of the organisation.
+For those worried about privacy, you can make your repositories within the ACS organisation private (i.e. only members of the organisation will be able to see them).
+You can even change your settings so that your membership to the ACS organisation itself is only visible to other members of the organisation.

 ### Appendix 3: Code review

-There needs to be processes in place to ensure the quality/reliability of the code used to produce the processed files produced in ACS Project 2.
+There needs to be processes in place to ensure the quality/reliability of the code used to produce the processed files in ACS Project 2.

-FIXME: Define review process/guidelines.
+Starting out, the review criteria could be as simple as follows:

+1. Has the code, along with details of the software environment and data processing steps, been archived in an online repository that can be accessed by the target audience (e.g. a public repository in the ACS GitHub organisation)?
+2. Would someone familiar with the programming language/s used be able to re-run the analysis?
+3. Would someone unfamiliar with the programming language/s used be able to broadly understand how the analysis was conducted?
+4. Does the code need to be published with a DOI?
+(Appendix 4)

+Downstream users of the associated data could conduct the review if appropriate, or else Work Package 4 can provide support for code review.

 ### Appendix 4: Publication

 Hosting code on GitHub is ideal for collaborative code development,